calebjenkins/FakeAuth/README.md

 - Do not use FakeAuth in a production enviroment
 - FakeAUth will only work on http://localhost/ - it's intededed to be a developent tool.
 - You will want to transition to an actual OAth / Claims provider before you go to Production, starting with Fake Auth, can help you establish and document which claims your application will rely on.

+## Contributing to FakeAuth

+Please target any PRs to the `Develop` branch.